 Critical Warning Signs That All Officers Should Look For

 Chae and Boyle (2013) researched critical warning signs that indicate a police officer is having suicidal ideations.
-By recognizing these signs and combining it with the statistical data listed above, law enforcement agencies can work to develop a proactive suicide prevention program for its officers.
+By recognizing these signs and combining it with the statistical data listed above, law enforcement agencies can work to develop a proactive suicide prevention program for their officers.

-Some of the warning signs include:
+Some of the warning signs include the following:

-- The officer is talking about suicide or death, and even glorifying death
+- The officer is talking about suicide or death, and even glorifying death.

-- Officer is giving direct verbal cues such as “I wish I were dead” and “I am going to end it all”
+- Officer is giving direct verbal cues such as “I wish I were dead” and “I am going to end it all.”

 - Officer is giving less direct verbal cues, such as “What’s the point of living?”, “Soon you won’t have to worry about me,” and “Who cares if I’m dead, anyway?”

-- The officer is now self-isolating from friends and family
+- The officer is now self-isolating from friends and family.

-- The officer is expressing the belief that life is meaningless or hopeless
+- The officer is expressing the belief that life is meaningless or hopeless.

-- The officer starts giving away cherished possessions
+- The officer starts giving away cherished possessions.

 - The officer is exhibiting a sudden and unexplained improvement in mood after being depressed or withdrawn.
-This is a very dangerous sign because the officer has come to terms with his/her own death and is relieved the end is near
+This is a very dangerous sign because the officer has come to terms with his/her own death and is relieved the end is near.

-- The officer is neglecting his or her appearance and hygiene
+- The officer is neglecting his or her appearance and hygiene.

-- The officer is annoyed that they are going to do something that will ruin his/her career, but that they don’t care
+- The officer is annoyed that they are going to do something that will ruin his/her career, but that they don’t care.

-- Officer openly discusses that he/she feels out of control
+- Officer openly discusses that he/she feels out of control.

-- The officer displays behavior changes that include appearing hostile, blaming, argumentative, and insubordinate or they appear passive, defeated, and hopeless
+- The officer displays behavior changes that include appearing hostile, blaming, argumentative, and insubordinate or they appear passive, defeated, and hopeless.

-- The officer develops a morbid interest in suicide or homicide
+- The officer develops a morbid interest in suicide or homicide.

-- The officer indicates that he/she is overwhelmed and cannot find solutions to his/her problems
+- The officer indicates that he/she is overwhelmed and cannot find solutions to his/her problems.

-- The officer asks another officer to keep his/her weapon
+- The officer asks another officer to keep his/her weapon.

-- The officer is acting out of character by inappropriately using or displaying his/her weapon unnecessarily
+- The officer is acting out of character by inappropriately using or displaying his/her weapon unnecessarily.

 - The officer exhibits reckless behavior by taking unnecessary risks on the job and/or in his/her personal lives.
-The officer acts like he/she has a death wish
+The officer acts like he/she has a death wish.

-- The officer carries weapons in a reckless, unsafe manner
+- The officer carries weapons in a reckless, unsafe manner.

-- The officer exhibits deteriorating job performance
+- The officer exhibits deteriorating job performance.

-- The officer has recent issues with alcohol and/or drugs
+- The officer has recent issues with alcohol and/or drugs.

 Preventing police suicide is every officer’s responsibility and is an obligation of every member of the law enforcement community.